Trump to tout strong economy in State of the Union after turbulent first year

 Trump will also promote a $1.7 trillion plan to rebuild America’s aging roads and other infrastructure, but he is not expected to offer many details.

-The speech comes as the president is buffeted by a drumbeat of headlines about U.S. Special Counsel Robert Mueller’s investigation into whether Trump or his aides colluded with Russia during the 2016 presidential election.

-U.S. intelligence agencies have concluded that Russia interfered in the campaign using hacking and propaganda to attempt to tilt the race in Trump’s favor.
+U.S. intelligence agencies have concluded that Russia interfered in the campaign using hacking and propaganda to attempt to tilt the race in favor of Trump.
 Russia has denied meddling.
 Trump has denied any collusion with Russia and has called the Mueller’s investigation a “witch hunt” and “hoax.”

-But Representative Steny Hoyer, the No. 2 House Democrat, said Trump’s theme of a “safe, strong and proud America” did not reflect reality.

-“That may be the theme, but that’s not what has happened over the last year,” he said, adding that Trump had alienated U.S. allies, hollowed out the diplomatic corps and increased the national debt with tax legislation.
+Republicans want Trump to concentrate on job growth and stock market gains in the U.S. economy and tax cuts enacted late last year.

+“We hope the president focuses on economic growth and accomplishments and leaves out the drama,” said Republican strategist Scott Reed.
+“Have a nice world-class event that allows people to focus on his successful accomplishments and not the daily drama.”

-Trump is expected to address the various global crises that have persisted during his watch, such as North Korea’s nuclear challenge and Iran’s clout in the Middle East.
+Trump is expected as well to address the various global crises that have persisted during his watch, such as North Korea’s nuclear challenge and Iran’s clout in the Middle East.

-His drive for more reciprocal trade with China and other countries is expected to be a dominant theme.
+Trump’s drive for more reciprocal trade with China and other countries is also expected to be a dominant theme.
 Trump has so far been unsuccessful in lowering U.S. trade deficits around the world.

-Additional reporting by Richard Cowan, Susan Cornwell, Amanda Becker and Roberta Rampton; Editing by Peter Cooney and Andrew Hay
+(Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Caren Bohan and Peter Cooney)